MicrosoftDocs/sql-docs/docs/linux/tutorial-sql-server-containers-kubernetes.md

 ## Prerequisites

 The tutorial requires a Kubernetes cluster.
-The steps use [kubectl](https://kubernetes.io/docs/user-guide/kubectl/), to connect to and manage the cluster.
+The steps use [kubectl](https://kubernetes.io/docs/user-guide/kubectl/), to manage the cluster.

-You can follow the instructions at [Deploy an Azure Container Service (AKS) cluster](http://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster) to create the cluster and connect to a Kubernetes cluster in AKS with `kubectl`.
+You can follow the instructions at [Deploy an Azure Container Service (AKS) cluster](http://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster) to create connect to a Kubernetes cluster in AKS with `kubectl`.

 ## Create storage